AntonioJessie/pocket-weather-bell/README.md

 Avoid adding unrelated mechanics that change the purpose of the app.

 If the contract address or app verification details change, update the relevant files together.

+If the ERC-8021 data suffix changes, update both the Wagmi configuration and each write call.

+## License

+No license information is provided in the original project README.

+Add a license file if the project should be distributed under a specific license.